Determining printer hardware or software issue

 - Run a self test on the printer.
 Running a self test should print a basic page of information indicating that the printer itself is working.
 Your users manual should have the instructions for printing a self test.
 If your printer does not print a self test it's a good possibility that there is a defect or misconfiguration with your printer, and you should contact the printer manufacturer.

 - If possible, make sure your printer can print using the above hardware tests.

 - Install the printer software provided with your printer.
 If no software was provided with your printer, see the printer drivers page for a listing of printer drivers.
 Drivers are required for your printer to properly work with the operating system.

 - Click Start, Settings, Printers.
 Within the printers box ensure that your printer manufacturer and model is listed.

-- Print a test page by clicking the icon with the right mouse button, then click the properties option and click print test page.
+- Print a test page by right-clicking the printer icon and then click the Properties option and click print test page.
 If the test page does not print download the latest drivers from your printer manufacturer.
 A listing of printer drivers can be found on our printer drivers page.

 - If the page prints successfully, get back into the printers window, right-click the printer and ensure that there is a check next to Set as default.
 Newer versions of Windows also show a check next to the printer icon once it has been set as the default printer.

 - Once the printer is set as default, click Start, Run, and type notepad and press enter.
 In notepad, type a test message and click File and Print.
 If the printer also prints successfully from this program but you are still unable to print from the other program, it is likely that program has an issue and not your printer.